Tinkerforge/generators/php/readme.txt

  -> BrickStepper.php
  -> ExampleConfiguration.php

-we have to remove the Tinkerforge directory from require_once statements in the examples, i.e. instead of "require_once('Tinkerforge/IPConnection.php');" we use "require_once('IPConnection.php');".
+we have to remove the Tinkerforge folder from require_once statements in the examples, i.e. instead of "require_once('Tinkerforge/IPConnection.php');" we use "require_once('IPConnection.php');".
 After that, the example can be executed again.